n123git/YWSaveEditor/README.md

 # Yo-kai Watch 2 Save Editor

 A powerful, modern, and modular **Save Editor for Yo-kai Watch 2**, supporting both **desktop and 3DS platforms**.
 Built to be fast, flexible, and future-proof — ideal for both casual players and advanced modders.
+For everyone from competitive players, modders, and experimenters.

 ---

-## ✨ Features
+## Features

-- 🎮 **Game Support**: Works with Yo-kai Watch 2 save data.
+- **Game Support**: Works with Yo-kai Watch 2 save data.
-- 🖥️ **Cross-Platform**:
+-   **Cross-Platform**:
   - **HTML Version** — runs locally in your browser, supports **Windows, macOS, Linux, Android, and iOS**.
   - **3DS Version** — run directly on a homebrewed 3DS for on-the-go editing.
-- 🔧 **Feature-Rich**: Includes all features from Togenyan’s editor — and more:
+-  **Feature-Rich**: Includes all features from Togenyan’s editor — and more:
   - Modify Yo-kai, inventory, key items, money, team, medals, and more.
-  - Full UTF-8 name editing.
   - Built-in hex and table views.
+  - Illegal value detection and suggestion.
-- 🧩 **Modding Support**: Built with extensibility in mind — ideal for custom Yo-kai, fan translations, and experimental save structures.
+-  **Modding Support**: Built with modularity in mind — ideal for custom Yo-kai, fan translations etc.
-- 🧠 **Modular Architecture**: Easy to add or tweak parsing logic, field definitions, or UI components.
+-  **Modular Architecture**: Easy to add or tweak parsing logic, field definitions, or UI components.
-- ⚡ **Fast & Efficient**: Optimized for speed, responsiveness, and low memory use — even on 3DS hardware.
+-  **Fast & Efficient**: Optimized for speed, responsiveness, and low memory use — even on 3DS hardware.
-- 🛠️ **Open Source**: Transparent, editable, and developer-friendly.
+- **Open Source**: Transparent, editable, and developer-friendly.
-- 🚧 **Actively Maintained**: New features and fixes added regularly.
+- **Actively Maintained**: New features and fixes added regularly.

 ---

-## 📦 Download
+## Downloading

 ### ➤ HTML Version
 - [Download ZIP](#) (includes `ANCHOREDITv2.HTML`)